RVV-karma/MNIST_Digit_Recognition/README.md

 MNIST Digit Recognition dataset is a great dataset with 60000 training examples and 10000 testing examples.

 ## CNN Model
-I have used a sequential model with following layers:
+I have used a sequential model with following layers in order:
 1. 2D Convolution Layer with 32 filters and 3x3 kernal size.
 2. 2D Maximum Pooling Layer with 2x2 kernal size.
 3. 2D Convolution Layer with 64 filters and 2x2 kernal size.